Wayne Lai

-Wayne Lai Yiu-cheung (黎耀祥; born 4 May 1964) is a Hong Kong actor.
+Lai Yiu-cheung (黎耀祥; born 4 May 1964), better known as Wayne Lai, is a Hong Kong actor.
 He became one of Hong Kong's most successful television actors after starring in TVB hit drama series Rosy Business.
 Lai won three TVB Anniversary Awards for Best Actor, making him only one of three actors who have three wins in that category.

 After graduating from TVB artistes' training program, he made his acting debut in 1986, playing supporting roles.
 He first rose to popularity for his role as Zhu Bajie in the 1996 fantasy drama Journey to the West.
 In 2008, he won Best Supporting Actor at the TVB Anniversary Awards for his role in The Gentle Crackdown II.
 His performance as Chai Kau in the period drama Rosy Business received critical acclaim and earned him the TVB Anniversary Award for Best Actor.
 Lai again won Best Actor at the TVB Anniversary Awards for starring in No Regrets (2010) and The Confidant (2012).